Friday, February 21, 2025

 MUX Switch & Wattage (TGP)

-Ryzen 5 CPUs have better multi-core performance than Core i5 CPUs and because CoD is somewhat more multi-core than the average AAA game, it does come in handy, at least when we’re talking about budget gaming machines (it becomes kind of useless as GPU power increases as you’ve seen in the preceeding reviews).
+Ryzen 5 CPUs have better multi-core performance than Core i5 CPUs, and since Call of Duty is slightly more multi-core dependent than the average AAA game, this advantage comes in handy—at least when it comes to budget gaming machines.
+However, as GPU power increases, this performance difference becomes negligible, as seen in the preceding reviews.

-What this all means is that if you’re buying either a 1650GTX or a 3050Ti laptop.
-All things being equal (wattage, MUX Switch, etc), you should opt for the Ryzen 5 model.
+What this means is that if you’re buying a laptop with an entry-level GPU and all else is equal (wattage, MUX switch, etc.), you should opt for the Ryzen 5 models.

-Note: some models may have dangerously high CPU temperatures when you run the game at high settings, in this case it may be a good idea to disable turbo boost whether it’s an intel or ryzen CPU.
-It will drastically reduce temeperatures by 15-20 degrees.
+Note: Some models may have dangerously high CPU temperatures when running the game at high settings.
+In such cases, it may be a good idea to disable Turbo Boost, whether it’s an Intel or Ryzen CPU.
+This can drastically reduce temperatures by 15-20°C.

 PROS CONS